Blog

 5. dig small channels in the mud to help dry the field

-6. Clean the paddy walls of old growth
+6. Clean the paddy walls of old-growth

-7. Plow the paddy twice with a pair of water buffalo
+7. Plow the paddy twice with a pair of water buffalo (tractors are now much more common)

 9. Dig and fertilize rice seedling beds along one side of the field